Trevena Inc. (TRVN) with a beta value of 1.74 appears to be a promising investment opportunity.

 Trevena Inc. (TRVN) Breakdown of a Key Holders of the stock

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Biotechnology Industry.
+A key investor’s attitude towards the stock of the Biotechnology industry is another important factor to consider.
 The insider ownership of Trevena Inc. is 0.50%, while institutional ownership is 19.70%.
 The most recent insider transaction that took place on Jun 28, was worth 13,032.
 In this transaction SVP, CFO of this company sold 31,785 shares at a rate of $0.41, taking the stock ownership to the 873,056 shares.

 Trevena Inc. (TRVN) Recent Fiscal highlights

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$0.1 per share, which was $0.1 lower than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+If we go through the results of last quarter, which was made public on 3/30/2022, the company posted -$0.1 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.09) by -$0.01.
 This company achieved a net margin of -9098.41 while generating a return on equity of -61.16.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.1 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -37.30% per share during the next fiscal year.